programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 ### Image Editing Software (GIMP or other)

-In this tutorial, I use the free and open source GNU Image Manipulation Program ([GIMP](https://www.gimp.org/)) to model the image editing that you will need to perform in order to prepare real-world topographical data for import into 0 A.D.
-If you should already know how to use another image editing program (such as Adobe Photoshop), then you ought to use that instead, replacing the steps for working in GIMP that you will read in this tutorial with the equivalents in the program with which you are already familiar.
-Otherwise, install GIMP, and follow the exact steps that I detail for you here.
+In this lesson, you will learn to use the free and open source GNU Image Manipulation Program ([GIMP](https://www.gimp.org/)) to model the image editing necessary to prepare real-world topographical data for import into 0 A.D.
+If you already know how to use another image editing program (such as Adobe Photoshop), then you ought to use that instead, replacing the lesson's steps for working in GIMP with the equivalents in the program of your choosing.

+To install GIMP . . .

 Like 0 A.D., GIMP is available for every major desktop OS.
 It has modest hardware requirements (lower than 0 A.D.).[^4]

-## What is 0 A.D.?
+# What is 0 A.D.?

 The 0 A.D. project was formed by [the partnership of at least three computer gaming communities](https://trac.wildfiregames.com/wiki/0adStory#a2000-2002:TheBirthof0A.D.) who were separately making gameplay modifications (mods) for Ensemble Studios' famous [Age of Empires and Age of Empires II](https://en.wikipedia.org/wiki/Age_of_Empires) RTS games.
 Through interactions on the long-running [Age of Kings Heaven](https://aok.heavengames.com/) Forums, a discussion zone for fans of the Age of Empires games, the members of the three communities decided to collaborate to create a wholly new game that would be historically and strategically richer than they had found to be possible by modifying the Age of Empires titles.
-One of the main founding groups was Wildfire Studios, which is the source of the name "Wildfire Games" that the umbrella organization that those groups formed two decades ago still holds.

-[Wildfire Games](https://wildfiregames.com/) now oversees not only the [Rome at War])(https://wildfiregames.com/raw/) overhaul modification for Age of Empires II: The Age of Kings that was the claim to fame of the original Wildfire Studios but also [Pyrogenesis](https://www.moddb.com/engines/pyrogenesis), the built-from-scratch game engine behind 0 A.D., as well as the 0 A.D. game project as a whole.
+One of the main founding groups for this new game was Wildfire Studios, which is the source of the name "Wildfire Games" for the umbrella organization that those groups formed two decades ago.
+[Wildfire Games](https://wildfiregames.com/) now oversees not only the [Rome at War])(https://wildfiregames.com/raw/) overhaul modification for Age of Empires II: The Age of Kings that was the claim to fame of the original Wildfire Studios, but also [Pyrogenesis](https://www.moddb.com/engines/pyrogenesis), the built-from-scratch game engine behind 0 A.D., as well as the 0 A.D. game project as a whole.

 Since the 0 A.D. project was founded by gameplay modifiers, modification always has been a normal part of the playerbase's engagement with it.
 Yet, it was not until 2009 that the project leaders decided to make the game's source code public under libre licenses.
 Opening the source code seems to have allowed the project to progress at a more efficient pace than it had in its earliest years.
-Further, that decision has made possible both the large number of mods that are available for 0 A.D. and 0 A.D.'s rare status as a completely cross-platform game in which eight persons may play together across eight different desktop OSes without hassle.
+Furthermore, that decision has made possible both the large number of mods that are available for 0 A.D. and 0 A.D.'s rare status as a completely cross-platform game in which eight persons can play together seamlessly across eight different desktop computers.

 As of March 2025, the current stable release of the base game, labeled "Alpha 27" because it is the 27th alpha version of an ever-in-development software project, features multiple ancient civilizations.
 All of those civilizations have believable architecture, attire, technologies, military techniques, and heroes –- plus, as much as possible, restored pronunciation of their original languages.
-The current [list of playable civilizations](https://play0ad.com/game-info/factions/) is as follows (ordered alphabetically):
+The current [list of playable civilizations](https://play0ad.com/game-info/factions/) is as follows (ordered alphabetically): Achaemenids, Athenians, Britons, Carthaginians, Gauls, Hans, Iberian Tribes, Macedonians, Mauryans, Ptolemies, Republican Romans, Seleucids, and Spartans.

-* Achaemenids
-* Athenians
-* Britons
-* Carthaginians
-* Gauls
-* Hans
-* Iberian Tribes
-* Macedonians
-* Mauryans
-* Ptolemies
-* Republican Romans
-* Seleucids
-* Spartans

 ## A Scholarship-aware Community Endeavor